sam-hosseini/freelancing-in-finland/README.md

 * How to get freelance projects without any network of my own?
 * What you need to do _before_ you establish your company to be eligible for government grants?
-* When you setup your company, what are your recurring _obligations_?
+* When you set up your company, what are your recurring _obligations_?

 Figuring those questions out was tiring and very time consuming.

 ### How can this guide solve the problem?

-By **narrowing down the target audience** to the person reading this guide on Github, you wouldn't lose the time I lost.
+By **narrowing down the target audience** to the person reading this guide on GitHub, you wouldn't lose the time I lost.

 You are the target audience of this guide if: